flutter/website/codelabs/index.md

 you'll create a chat app that includes a simple animation, and customizes the UI for iOS and Android.

+---

 For a full list of available Flutter codelabs, see the [Flutter category](https://codelabs.developers.google.com/?cat=Flutter) on [Google Developers](https://codelabs.developers.google.com/).

-If you are in a location where the previous link doesn't work, see [Flutter Codelabs](https://codelabs.flutter-io.cn/).
+If you are in a country where the previous link doesn't work, try [Flutter Codelabs](https://codelabs.flutter-io.cn/).

 {% comment %}